ucbrise/flor/REPORT.md

 In Jarvis, data is a first-class citizen.
 Data is represented as an *Artifact* in Jarvis, and no *Action* runs unless it is to produce some *Artifact* the user requested.
 Jarvis will include built-in features to pre-process, visualize, version, and describe data by manipulating Artifacts, without making irreversibly modifications to the data.
 Additionally, dataflow is implicit in the edges that connect the Jarvis workflow (a graph).

 ### Artifact Versioning
+Jarvis uses git to automatically version every (data, code, etc.) Artifact in a Jarvis workflow.
+After executing some workflow, and producing all the intermediary Artifacts, Jarvis uses a global list of pre-existing Artifacts it accessed and intermediary Artifacts that were generated during the execution to move these files to a separate directory (this directory is a git repo) called `jarvis.d`, and then commits the repository.
+Jarvis commits the `jarvis.d` repository after every run of a workflow.
+We refer to one run of a workflow as an 'experiment'.
+Sometimes, an experiment runs the same workflow many times, varying only the configuration parameters (controlled via Jarvis *Literals*).
+We refer to one executed configuration of a workflow as a 'trial'.
+Every trial is part of some experiment.
+Every experiment has at least one trial, but it can have many trials.

+The `jarvis.d` repository has the following location and structure:
+1. By default, it is located in `~/jarvis.d`, in the filesystem of the localhost.
+The location of this directory can be changed by modifying a global variable in Jarvis, or (pending) will be set by setting an environment flag. `jarvis.d` is analogous to a lab journal, it tracks and stores multiple experiments.
+2. Inside the `jarvis.d` directory is a list of folders.
+Each folder corresponds to one experiment.
+The naming convention is `(name of the experiment definition file)_(timestamp)`.
+3. Inside each experiment folder is a list of folders.
+Each folder corresponds to one trial.
+4. Inside each trial folder is a full copy of the files and folders in the directory where the Jarvis workflow specification file was run from, and all of the intermediary artifacts produced by running that trial.
+The metadata is stored in json files.

+It is our plan to support moving a user's local instance of Jarvis to the cloud, so we will be adding support for pushing the `jarvis.d` repository to an online repository, and making its location and service available to other Jarvis components that depend on versioning.

 ### Artifact Contextualization
 ### Parallel Multi-Trial Experiments
 Rapid discovery process.
 Within-trial parallelization, independent branches.